Briiqn/TuxClicker/README.md

 Now run Lunar Client and the clicker should open
 _________________________________
 # HoW Do I Ss ByPaSs???
-copy and rename the python executable in /usr/bin
+copy and rename the python/python3 executable in /usr/bin/

 rename the autoclicker file